-What poop color, shape and frequency can tell you about your child’s health
+What your kid’s poop color, shape and frequency can tell you about their health

 For something that everyone does, there’s still so much mystery around poop – especially when it comes to kids.

 In this ultimate guide to kids’ poop, a CHOC pediatric expert offers advice for parents on the full spectrum of poop, including stool color, frequency, diarrhea and constipation.

 Poop is the last step of digestion for the body, says Dr. Monica Molina, a pediatrician in the CHOC Primary Care Network.
 After swallowing food, it heads to the stomach, then the small intestine, and then to the large intestine, or bowels.
 Throughout this process, the body soaks up water and nutrients from the food.

 What’s left is poop.
 And after reaching the bowels, it comes out through the rectum and anus.

 What color should a child’s poop be?
 What stool color really means.